Discover what Stamford has to offer!

 In addition to the weekly training, cadets may participate in CCF organised weekend activities, attend service-specific courses and represent the CCF at military competitions.

+Cadets are invited to attend a week-long summer camp at the end of the summer term.
 Senior cadets are also offered the chance to go on specialist courses, during which they can experience the very best CCF military and adventurous training.
 As part of this, Royal Navy cadets spend time afloat at Rutland Water and RAF cadets can go gliding or flying.

 Our CCF Facilities Provision